CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 }
 ```

 Above, we define a `building` class to describe the street address and height of various buildings in a 3D scene.
-Since this information is about discrete parts of a scene, it will be best modeled as vertex metadata.
-Meanwhile, the `land` class describes information about the ground of the scene, such as the elevation at each point, and whether the point is water or land.
-Since these properties are more positional in nature, using a texture with per-texel metadata would be a good way to model this.
-However, note that the vertex/texel metadata distinction does not appear here in the class definition.
-Such details about vertex/texel-based storage are defined when instantiating the class
+Likewise, the `tree` class describes trees that have a height, age, and leaf color.

 For a more detailed description of how classes are defined, see the [Class Definitions](#class-definitions) section below.